ZealinBee/fullstack-library/README.md

 - Loan books and CRUD on own loans, ability view the loan history
 - Create new accounts
-- Read, update and delete their own accounts
+- Read, update and delete their own profile
 - See all the books and able to search and sort through the books

 ## Project Structure